University of New Mexico (Chemistry)

 Chemistry, like any applied science, requires in depth understanding of the concepts.
 For some this understanding comes easily, but for the majority of people it takes multiple examples and work to begin to view the concepts as a whole.
 I've found that, like most learning, certain examples work best for some students, but not all.
 When I'm teaching chemistry I try to explain the concepts while working practice problems until the student begins to see the connections of all the material come together.
 Just like in math, the key to understanding comes with the understanding of the language of Chemistry, which can be easily understood through guided instruction.

 I look forward to getting to know you better and helping with your academic needs.
 I have a very flexible schedule, and can meet with students anywhere within Newport Beach, Corona del Mar, Costa Mesa, or Irvine.
 Please contact me to schedule lessons, or to discuss your needs further.
 Thank you for your consideration.
 I'm originally from Albuquerque, New Mexico where I attended the University of New Mexico.
 While there I received my Bachelors degree in Chemistry with a Minor in Mathematics.
-During my Undergraduate career I also worked
+During my Undergraduate career I also worked as a tutor focusing on college level math and sciences (algebra, calculus, physics and chemistry).
+After I graduated I moved to

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.